-The mitochondrion is a membrane-bound organelle and it is dynamic, plastic as well as mobile in nature.
-It is variable in shape, it may be spherical, filamentous, chain form, sausage, or cylindrical.
-The mitochondrion is made up of double membranes and it contains four compartments such as outer membrane, inner membrane, inter-membrane space, and matrix.
+The mitochondrion is a membrane-bound organelle and it is dynamic, plastic, as well as mobile in nature.
+It is variable in shape, it may be spherical, filamentous, chain form, sausage-like, or cylindrical.
+The mitochondrion is made up of double membranes and it contains four compartments, such as outer membrane, inner membrane, inter-membrane space, and matrix.

 Well labelled Diagram of mitochondria and their parts

 Mitochondrial outer and inner membranes are closer to each other at a particular region called the contact site or contact zones.

 Monoamine oxidase is an important enzyme present in the outer membrane.
 This enzyme has been considered a biomarker for the mitochondrial outer membrane.

 The outer membrane also contains flavonoids, rotenone (pet poison), and an insensitive NADH dehydrogenase complex.

 The outer membrane is permeable to several metabolites, molecules, and a few ions.
 However, these molecules can enter only if they are less than 5 kDa in mass.